Ridwan2606/COMP206-Software-Systems-W2020/LabH/README.md

 HERE IS THE LINK: https://mcgill-my.sharepoint.com/:v:/g/personal/ridwan_kurmally_mcgill_ca/Ec1iYHkWMw5Ou4Au0xEbbfsBQ9JxTwMvWW5Y1LOpI7AP1g?e=IVsa5m

 During the lab, questions were asked in the chatbox.
-You will not be able to see them in the video but you can refer to them in the chatlog.txt.
+You will not be able to see them in the video but you can refer to them in the zoom_lab/chatlog.txt file.
 Messages in that txt file have timestamp so you will be able to figure out which questions were asked at a particular instance.

 Before starting the lab on zoom, I explained briefly about .h files.
 Related files in the headers folder.